 Although hair restoration and replacement options have been marketed to men for decades, female hair loss is a significant issue that deserves real solutions.
 Minoxidil, the only topical medication approved by the FDA for pattern hair loss in women, is estimated to re-grow hair in about 81% of women who use it.
 However, the key when using a topical medication is timing.
 If there has been a significant amount of hair loss or thinning, a topical medication may not be as helpful.
 Other restoration options include certain types of hair transplants like the strip method technique or follicular unit transplantation (FUT), but these can be painful and involve long recovery times.
 Yet, with innovations in hair restoration technology there are new minimally invasive options for women to permanently grow their hair back.

 With SmartGraft women can now experience virtually pain free hair restoration with permanent results that look and feel completely natural.
 In the United States, about 15% of hair transplant patients are female, a number that has increased 12% from 2012 to 2015.
 With new hair restoration procedures like SmartGraft this number is only going to increase.
 Women no longer need to suffer hair loss in silence.
-SmartGraft provides a better extraction method of hair follicles for transplantation, resulting in improved hair restoration results with less recovery time.
+SmartGraft provides improved hair restoration results with less recovery time.
 SmartGraft is also safe to use on eyebrows, making it an ideal solution for women with very thin or non-existent eyebrows.
 No more covering up hair loss with updos, hairpieces, or brow makeup!
 Consult a hair restoration physician today about how this painless, minimally invasive technique could give you back your hair.

 Eyebrow Re-Growth Using SmartGraft